nicknguyen0201/CSE-110-LAB-1/index.md

 ### Gen Info
 I like:
 1. **Cat**
+2. Boba
-2. Ben & Jerry's ice cream
+3. Ben & Jerry's ice cream
-3. Playing violin
+4. Playing violin
-4. Ghibli studio movies
+5. Ghibli studio movies
 [This is a relative link to the Ghibli style Geisel Library I used Chat GPT to create](images/Geisel_Ghibli_style.png)

 I like to read books and listen to a bunch of podcasts: